Welcome Hoosiers to INGunOwners.com.

 (2) sheriffs;

-(3) the commissioner of the department of correction or persons authorized by him in writing to carry firearms;
+(3) the commissioner of the department of correction or persons authorized by the commissioner in writing to carry firearms;

 (4) judicial officers;